theaiscope/GDD-webapp/README.md

 ## Contributing Guidelines

-Contributions should be made by creating a fork of the repository and then make a PR against `main`.
+Contributions should be made by creating a new branch from `main` branch, and then make a PR against `main`.
 Maintainers of the project can then review and merge these PRs.

 All PRs should aim to have good unit test coverage and all tests must be passing before a PR can be merged.